Esri/data-collection-dotnet/docs/README.md

 ### Map identify rules

 A tap gesture or click on the map view performs an identify function where only results for layers that adhere to certain rules are considered.
-These rules ask that the layer is visible, is of point type geometry and pop-ups are enabled.
+These rules ask that the layer is visible and has pop-ups enabled.

 These rules are wrapped conveniently as extensions into a static class named `AppRules`.